For many, trying to replicate an Easy Mongolian Beef recipe is a daunting prospect, so they opt for takeout instead.

 Beef tenderloin is common in stir-fry recipes for its tender texture, which produces a soft result that’s pleasurable to chew.

-Cornstarch is not only for a thicker sauce, but also keeps the beef moist.
-Flour or egg white are some ingredients that have the same effect.
+Cornstarch is not only a thickener for sauces, but also keeps the beef moist.
+Flour or egg whites are a couple of ingredients that have the same effect.

-All the vegetables, that is, broccoli, carrots, bell pepper, and scallions, all add nutritive value.
-You can completely omit them to suit your taste, but it will remove a chunk of nutrients from your meal.
+All the vegetables, that is, broccoli, carrots, bell pepper, and scallions, add nutritive value.
+You can omit them to suit your taste, but it will remove a chunk of the nutrients from your meal.

 The hoisin, dark soy, and lite soy sauces are essential to flavoring the beef without exceeding sodium amounts.
-Leaving them out would most probably result in a very dull, lifeless dish.
+Leaving them out would result in a much duller dish.

 Preparation Tips